Jiasen-Zhang/CWRU-Course/Written3.md

 Answer:
 He tries to fire the fire to light the light so that he can walk the walk.
 I think that that that that that student wrote on blackboard is wrong.
-I know that you know that I know that he know that we know.
+I know that she know that I know that he know that we know you.

 18. Prove that the union of two regular languages is regular.
 (10 points)